aibaur/node-pets/README.md

 third commit: users can search pets by name and breed; test added

+fourth commit: implemented pagination on the home page

 ### Validations

 Add validations to protect against unsanitary data getting into your db.